CaseyPitman/pokedex-2/README.md

 - [ ] Implement search with autocomplete functionality.
 - [ ] Assemble data to support search/autocomplete functionality.
 - [x] Set an upper limit on Pokémon rendered.
+- [ ] Display evolution chain

+## Notes

+* The PokéAPI is not the easiest to use.
+While it is extremely detailed and nearly comprehensive, it is not always easy to retreive all the information needed in a single endpoint.
+For example: the [evolution-chain](https://pokeapi.co/api/v2/evolution-chain/3/) endpoint has a vast amount of information about each evolution chain, yet it lacks what I'd consider to be the most basic required piece of information: a simple list of all Pokémon, in order, that make up a specific chain (For example: ['Squirtle', 'Wartortle', 'Blastoise']).
+Without access to such a simple piece of data, assembling and displaying an evoltion chain is a labrynthine process, and I'm still trying to work it out.

+* I knew early on I wanted to use modals to display information about specifically selected Pokémon.
+I used the same strategy in my first version of the Pokédex and liked the result.
+This was my first time using modals in React, and I quickly came across [React-Modal](http://reactcommunity.org/react-modal/).
+They have great documentation and it didn't take me long to get up and running.
+I'll definitely be using it again.